-Over time, you may find your click through and open rates declining.
-It could be because your emails lack luster.
+Over time, you may find your click through rates declining.
+It could be because your emails or social media posts lack luster.
 Our brains are hard-wired to distinguish new data and ignore things that we’ve seen before.
 Keep the look and feel of your communications fresh.
-If your emails are bland and boring (or worse, sloppy and disorganized), prospects may lose interest and dump you before the relationship has had a chance to begin.
-Spice up worn out layouts and designs with a little facelift.
-Update your masthead, change your banners, add new images, remove a sticky sidebar.
+If your messages are bland and boring (or worse, sloppy and disorganized), prospects may lose interest and dump you before the relationship has had a chance to begin.
+Spice up worn out layouts and designs with a little face-lift.
+Update your masthead, change your banners and use new images.
 Those changes alone will catch your readers’ attention and rekindle your marketing love affair.
-Dress your email newsletters and other content marketing pieces with all the bells and whistles that your brand flaunts.
+Dress your email newsletters and social media posts with all the bells and whistles that your brand flaunts.
 Don’t be shy about including a photo of yourself or your team.
 Try different layouts and designs on for size and test them to see which one(s) are the most effective.
 You want to deliver quality content with impeccable style to keep the love alive.

 3. Engage them